Azure/meta-azure-service-broker/docs/azure-sql-db-failover-group.md

 ## Updating the service instance

   It supports updating `userRoles` and `userPermissions` specified in provisioning parameters.
+The update is only applied to new bindings.
+That is to say, you need to unbind and re-bind to apply the change on existing bindings.

   For example,

   ```
   cf update-service $service_instance_name -c '{"userRoles": ["db_owner"], "userPermissions": []}'
   ```